 Hagerman Fossil Beds Visitor Center

 The Hagerman Fossil Beds Visitor Center is located in the heart of Hagerman, Idaho.
-The visitor center is fairy small but they do have a great mounted skeleton of the world famous Hagerman Horse, small store and wonderful staff to answer all of your questions.
+The visitor center is fairly small but they do have a great mounted skeleton of the world-famous Hagerman Horse, a small store, and wonderful staff to answer all of your questions.

 They were a wealth of information not only on Hagerman Fossil Beds but also the nearby parks and historic trails.
 They supplied us with wonderful information and made sure all of our questions were answered